-There are a number of additional burdens contractors have to deal with.
+Contractors have to deal with a number of additional burdens.
 This includes completing and filing tax returns and annual accounts accurately and on time.
-Contractors also have to keep a track of their expenses.
-There arewho will take care of these obligations for you, but that is an additional expense that’ll eat into your earnings.
+Contractors also have to keep track of their expenses.
+There are who will take care of these obligations for you, but that’s an additional expense that’ll eat into your earnings.

 Life as a contractor is not all plain sailing.
-If you predominantly work short-term contracts, you have to make sure you are always on the lookout for that next job.
-The reality is that there is no guarantee you will find work straight away, so it’s a good idea to keep significant savings in case the work dries up.
+If you predominantly work on short-term contracts, you have to make sure you’re always on the lookout for that next job.
+The reality is that there’s no guarantee you’ll find work straight away, so it’s a good idea to keep significant savings in case the work dries up.

 RELATED: 10 Ways to Get New Customers

-Most contracts will only run for a limited period of time, and in some cases, depending on your terms, they can be removed with very little notice.
+Most contracts will only run for a limited time.
+In some cases, depending on your terms, they can be removed with very little notice.
 Typically, this notice period will be a lot shorter for contractors than employees in the equivalent role.
-There are also no financial safeguards to fall back on such as sickness or redundancy pay.
-Generally as a contractor, if you’re not working, you’re not earning.
+There are also no financial safeguards to fall back on, such as sickness or redundancy pay.
+Generally, as a contractor, if you’re not working, you’re not earning.